 One of the noodle dishes that we went with was the #213, Rolling noodles with egg & tomato sauce, minced pork sauce, and hot chili oil.
 One thing that I will say is that the portion sizes here are huuuge!
 You get so much food for only 12 dollars.
-This dish was pretty good!
-The noodles had a really good texture and tasted really good.
-The pork was really well seasoned and overall, this was pretty decent.
+This dish was excellent!
+The noodles had a good texture and well seasoned.
+The pork was tender and overall well prepared.
 One thing that I will say though is that it was a bit heavy.
 The hot chili oil made it a little bit too greasy and oily for my taste, and I felt that the meat/noodle ratio wasn’t great, but overall the flavours were really good.
-I didn’t manage to finish my food any way!

 The other dish that we got was #305, Hand-pulled noodles with pork ribs and pork bone soup.
 This was probably my favourite out of the two.
 Hand-pulled noodles win hands down over rolled noodles.
 The noodles were really good.
 They had a really great texture and consistency.
-The pork ribs were really tender.
+The pork ribs were really tender and easy to eat.
 The broth for this dish was a little bit on the bland side, but that’s nothing that a little bit of chili oil can’t fix.
 I really enjoyed this dish, and I recommend trying any of the hand-pulled noodles!

 Another dish we got was #523, steamed cold noodles.
 This came with long noodles, beansprouts, eggs, and cucumber.
 This was a really nice dish, and really light.
 I enjoyed this dish maybe more than my other entree.
 The cucumber gives it a really nice a light touch.
 I need to come back here and try their pork burger and their dumplings!